preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/read-knowledge-articles/index.rst

 Read Knowledge articles
 ============================================

-**(This documentation is just started.
-More will be added soon).**

-A Community can be set up several ways but normally all coleagues can read all knowledge articles in all Communities in the tenant.
+A community can be set up several ways but in the default setup all coleagues can read all knowledge articles in all communities in the tenant.

 A start page for Knowledge articles can look like this: